How to Tie down a Kayak or Two Kayaks With Retractable Ratchet Straps

 Tie down 2 kayaks on roof rack

 With the help of a partner, lift the first kayak onto the roof rack and position it on its side against the kayak stacker or foam block.
+Make sure it’s nicely centered and lined up!

 Step 3: Pull out the strap